briansimiyuj/doctor-appointment-app/README.md

   3. Once the component mounts, map through the appointments data and find the appointed patients.
 Assign this to a variable.
   4. Set the appointments state variable with appointed patients.
   5. Wrap the relevant components and pages with the AppointmentContext.Provider (MyAppointmentsPage and DoctorsAppointments)
+  6. Add consultation type to the appointment data.

 #### Doctors Appointments